BhuvanK123/MapMates/README.md

 - Get instant feedback—green for correct, red for wrong
 - Buttons lock once a correct group is found
 - “New Puzzle” button refreshes the challenge
-- Works best on medium to large screens (small screens might feel a bit cramped)
+- Works best on medium to large screens
+- Supported on iOS, Android, MacOS, Windows, Web, & Linux

 ---

-## 🛠️ How to Run It

-If you’ve got Flutter set up, you’re good to go.

 ## 🛠️ How to Run It